 Note: This post may contain affiliate links.
 Please read my private policy for more info.
 I may receive commissions for purchases made through links in this post.

-The simplicity of Hakka cuisine is also meant we have to prepare it carefully, as there is barely any herbs and spices there to disguise any mistake in the making.
+The simplicity of Hakka cuisine is also meant we have to prepare it carefully, as there are barely any herbs and spices there to disguise any mistake in the making.

 When you open up the parcel of treasure, you will be greeted with the tendrils of steam curls out, and hypnotized by the aroma of the chicken with the smoke flavor of the sea salt.